bjarlestam/Similr/README.md

 A really simple recommendation engine.

-It can calculate the similarity distance between different items based on how they are ranked on a set of properties.
+It can calculate the similarity of different items based on how they are ranked on a set of properties.
-It can also list similar items based on the similarity distance.
+It can also list similar items.

 Similarity distance
 -------------------
 http://localhost:1337/distance/{item1}/{item2}
-Will return a number between 0 and 1 representing how similar they are where 1 means that they totally equal.
+Will return a number representing how similar they are.
+Higher number means more similar.
+Query parameters:
+use: the algorithm to use (pearson or euclidean), default is pearson

 Listing similar items
 ---------------------